 The transcript of a student's record reports courses in progress and the standing in all courses attempted along with course averages, information about the student's academic status, and completion of degree requirements.
 Individual courses that a student cancels within the normal time limit are not shown.
 Final course results are added to each student's record at the end of each session and summer subsession.
 GPAs are calculated at the end of each session and are also calculated for the combined fall and winter course resulting in annual averages.
 Cumulative grade point averages include all courses taken in the B.P.H.E./B.KIN. program to the end of the session concerned.
-Sessional, annual, and cumulative averages are calculated for:
+Sessional, annual, and cumulative averages are calculated for graded academic courses (academic component grade point average).